poppinss/string/README.md

 */
 ```

-If the columns contains ANSI escape sequences, then you must specify a custom `getLength` method to compute the column length without counting ANSI escape sequences.
+If the columns contain ANSI escape sequences, you must specify a custom `getLength` method to compute the column length without counting the ANSI escape sequences.

 ```ts
 import stringWidth from 'string-width'